 Don't wait.
 Start your healthy eating program today.

 We all know that nutrition is not the only factor associated with cancer risk, but it is one of the few factors that you can control.
 A football team can’t control the weather, or injuries, or bad calls, just like you can’t control heredity, environmental factors or the food supply.
-But each small change you make in your diet, both on the Offense and on the Defense will go a long way toward helping you have a winning season, and just maybe you will send cancer back to the locker room in defeat.
+But each small change you make in your diet, both on Offense and on Defense will go a long way toward helping you have a winning season, and just maybe you will send cancer back to the locker room in defeat.